-While there is not any method of birth control which is 100 percent guaranteed, oral contraceptives are one of the most effective ones available.
+While there is not any method of birth control that is 100 percent guaranteed, oral contraceptives are one of the most effective ones available.
 In fact, when a woman correctly uses birth control pills that contain both progestin and estrogen, she has a near-100% probability of avoiding pregnancy per year.
-Even when a woman occasionally forgets to take her pills, the annual effective rate of oral contraception remains at a fairly high level of around 91 percent – but statistically, that still means 9 women out of a 100 experience an unintended pregnancy every year.
+Even when a woman occasionally forgets to take her pills, the annual effective rate of oral contraception remains at a fairly high level of around 91 percent – but statistically, that still means 9 women out of 100 experience an unintended pregnancy every year.

 Over a 3 year time period the risk for unintended pregnancy with typical use is over 24x greater than with consistent, perfect use.

 The vast majority of women who do conceive while on the pill report missing two or more pills within a one-month period or they were using prescription drugs like antibiotics or anti-depressants.
 Overall, 25 out of 100 women become pregnant after a three-year period of typical birth control pill use.
 Here the keyword is ‘typical use’, which means missing the pill occasionally.

-If taken perfectly (roughly same time every day, no missed pills), the same statistic is 1 pregnancy for every 100 women.
+If taken perfectly (roughly same time every day, with no missed pills), the same statistic is 1 pregnancy for every 100 women.
 Over a three-year time period, the risk for unintended pregnancy with typical use is therefore 24x greater than with perfect use.

 What Should a Woman Do If She Gets Pregnant on the Pill